passbolt/passbolt_help/_posts/hosting/update/2021-02-12-hosting-update-ubuntu-package.md

 ## Prerequisites

 For this tutorial, you will need:
-- A minimal Debian 10 server.
+- A minimal Ubuntu 20.04 server.
-- Passbolt Debian package installed.
+- Passbolt Ubuntu package installed.

 ## Update passbolt
 ### 1. Take down your site